somesh-bagadiya/Learn_Docker_kubernetes/learning-plan.md

 3.  **Documentation-first approach.** We create comprehensive, detailed documentation that teaches from scratch, assuming zero prior knowledge.
 4.  **Concept + Hands-on.** Every tool and concept will be explained theoretically first, then immediately applied practically.
 5.  **Absolute path clarity.** All file and directory references will specify exact paths to avoid confusion.
+6.  **Update, don't append.** This document will be updated to reflect current status, not appended to, to avoid redundancy and maintain clarity.
+7.  **Preserve detailed information.** When updating completed phases, maintain comprehensive details rather than summarizing into single bullets.
+Update with new information while preserving the learning journey and technical specifics.

 ---